West Fork Petty Creek Rd 22

 Difficulty

-The road has a few rocky and narrow sections but overall shouldn't present difficulty to any vehicle with more than a couple inches of ground clearance.
+The road has a few rocky and narrow sections but overall shouldn't present difficulty to any vehicle with more than a couple of inches of ground clearance.

 Status Reports